-- Students may opt to exempt themselves from orientation, assessment, counseling, advising, or education plan development services if they meet one or more of the following criteria: - o has completed an associate degree or higher - has enrolled at the college solely to take a course that is legally mandated for employment as defined in Title 5 section 55000 or necessary in response to a significant change in industry or licensure standard - has enrolled at the college as a special part-time or full-time admit student pursuant to Education Code section 76001 - Exempt students shall be notified that they may participate in those services.
-Students who opt to exempt themselves from one or more of the services shall be advised that they will not receive priority registration that is granted to students who complete all of the services. - 2.
+- Students may opt to exempt themselves from orientation, assessment, counseling, advising, or education plan development services if they meet one or more of the following criteria: - O has completed an associate degree or higher - has enrolled at the college solely to take a course that is legally mandated for employment as defined in Title 5 section 55000 or necessary in response to a significant change in industry or licensure standard - o has enrolled at the college as a special part-time or full-time admit student pursuant to Education Code section 76001 - Exempt students shall be notified that they may participate in SSSP services.
+Students who opt to exempt themselves from one or more of the services shall be advised that they will not receive priority registration that is granted to students who complete all of the services.
+To file for exemption, students would contact Admissions and Records or the Counseling Department for more information. - 2.
 What percentage of your student population is exempt (list by category)?